 How to fix the “OneDrive isn’t connected” issue?
 This article will show you how to fix this OneDrive sync issue in 6 ways, you can keep reading to learn more details.

 OneDrive is a cloud storage service owned by Microsoft.
 It can safely store all your important files and access them from anywhere.
 OneDrive is an excellent cloud service, but due to its cloud-based character, it sometimes has errors.
-OneDrive isn’t connected when signing in is a problem that many users encounter when using OneDrive.
+OneDrive isn’t connected when signing in is a problem that many users encounter while using OneDrive in Windows 10/11.
 Usually, the following reasons may cause can't sign into OneDrive:

 Operating system error update.

 Not connected to a good network.

 The version of the program you are running is too old.

 An error occurred in the connection between Microsoft and the operating system.

 These fuses are not really difficult to solve, let's fix the OneDrive isn't connected when signing out by the following methods.

 There are various reasons that OneDrive is stuck at signing in.
 The following methods are all effective measures to solve this problem in Windows 11/10.

 If OneDrive is stuck on signing in, this situation is most likely caused by an incorrect or unstable network connection.
 First, you need to confirm your Internet connection using the following three methods.